-What can I expect during the Egg Donation Cycle?
+What you can expect during the Egg Donation Cycle: Egg Donation Risks

-However, it is also important to consider the possible positive psychological side effects.
-For example, knowing that you are helping someone complete the dream of having a family is likely to promote a sense of emotional well being.
+However, it is important to consider the possible positive psychological side effects.
+Knowing that you are helping someone complete the dream of having a family is likely to promote a sense of emotional well being.
 Likewise, often it can feel empowering to be a medical pioneer as well as being financially compensated for your time, effort, and risk.
-It is important to speak with your medical practitioner regarding any physical or psychological health concerns, be honest regarding your mental and physical health history, as well as follow the doctor’s instructions carefully to lower any potential risk.
+It is important to speak with your medical practitioner regarding any physical or psychological health concerns.
+Be honest regarding your mental and physical health history, as well as follow the doctor’s instructions carefully to lower any potential risk.